cotton-ahn/amass_preprocess/README.md

 # AMASS preprocess
 - In this repository, we provide the code for preprocessing and visulization of the Amass dataset.
-- Preprocessing includes (1) saving parameters into .h5py format, (2) unifying the frame-per-second.
+- Preprocessing includes (1) saving parameters into .h5py format, (2) reduce the frame-per-second to 30hz.
 - Also, we introduce how to rotate the motion for the augmentation.
+Refer to Rotate_hdf5.ipynb

 ## Pre-requisites
 1. Download ALL "SMPL-X Gender Specific" body information from the [official webpage of AMASS dataset](https://amass.is.tue.mpg.de).